Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Data values that are sufficiently small, including all of the above, are **embedded** directly within larger Data Objects that contain them.
 This is an internal implementation detail to reduce the overhead of storing and communicating many small objects independently, which is transparent to CVM code.

-##### Nil

-Convex supports the value `nil` as a first class value.

-By convention, core runtime functions generally return `nil` to indicate the absence of a value, e.g. looking up a value in a map with a key that is not present.

-There is no direct equivalent of a `NullPointerException` since CVM objects do not implement methods, however careless use of nils may result in type casting errors (e.g. `(+ 2 nil)`).

 ##### Blobs

 A Blob is an arbitrary-length sequence of bytes, and is considered a first class object on the CVM.

 Internally, Blobs are stored as a Merkle tree of chunks of up to 4096 bytes in length.
 Blobs may exceed the size of working memory: they can technically be up to 2^63-1 bytes in length.
-While the main Convex network is not designed for large object storage, they could plausibly be used in future as a basis for decentralised file storage, perhaps as a Layer 2 solution, in a manner similar to IPFS.
+While the main Convex network is not specifically designed for large object storage, these constructs could be used in future as a basis for decentralised file storage, perhaps as a Layer 2 solution, in a manner similar to IPFS.

 For many purposes, Addresses and Hashes can be also be treated as small fixed-length Blobs.

 ##### Data Structures

-Convex supports a range of first-class data structures:
+Convex supports a range of first-class data structures, primarily:

 * Vectors (`[1 2 3]`)
 * Lists (`(foo bar baz)`)